hketepalli-resilient/archimedes-tech-test/README.md

 # Archimedes tech test

+## Instructions

+We know that you're busy and we wanted to give you the chance to show us what you can do, so we designed this task to take no longer than 2 hours of your time.

+You are free to use any language/framework you are comfortable with.

+Please feel free to reach us out if you have any questions/doubts.

+To send us your solution you can do any of the following:
+- send us the link of your git repo (if it's a private repo, please give us access)
+- send us a zip git repo
+- fork this repo as a private fork and give us the access

 ## Context

 In the Archimedes team, one of our typical activities might look like the following: